kubermatic/docs/content/kubeone/master/infrastructure/terraform_scripts.en.md

 {{% notice tip %}}
-You have to run this command only the first time you're using the example scripts.
+You have to run this command only the first time you're using the example configs.
 If you already initialized the Terraform working directory and want to upgrade plugins instead, you can run `terraform init -upgrade`.
 {{% /notice %}}